kent-map/kent/placesqz/wateringbury-overview.md

 **The Lock up and Stocks**
 Previously known as the village cage and stocks, before 1846, this was a wooden structure used to hold disturbers of the peace.
 In 1846 it was upgraded to a sturdier brick building, after a ‘tramp’ (who had been detained for stealing cherries from the Reverend’s garden) had been broken out and escaped to freedom.
 Once the County Police was established the building was seldom used as Prisoners were taken to Malling where the station was situated.
 These two items set up echoes of a different time.
 A harder time.
 Almost two hundred years ago.
 Can you imagine wandering past an unfortunate soul with his head and arms in the stocks?
 <br><br>
-George Newman was a boy when both the Lock Up and Stocks were in use and says:
-<br><br>
-‘I well remember them both, and though I never saw anyone in the stocks, I used often to go with other boys and look through the little barred window of the cage at someone who had been confined there for drunkenness or other misdemeanour.’
-(Whiting, 2013)
 Later in the 1850’s, the Lock Up is recorded to have been used to house a hand cart used by the person who was to look after the streetlights and keep the village tidy.

 **Library phone box**